 Remove from heat and allow it to fully cool before filling the cake.

-In the bowl of a stand mixer cream the butter and shortening on high speed with the paddle attachment until light and fluffy.
+In the bowl of a stand mixer cream the butter on high speed with the paddle attachment until light and fluffy.
+This should take approximately 5-10 minutes.

-Add the icing sugar, salt, chai spice, vanilla extract, almond extract, and almond milk and mix on low until combined.
+Add the icing sugar, salt, chai spice, vanilla extract, and almond extract and mix on low until combined.

 Turn the mixer up to high and let mix for 5 minutes until smooth and creamy.
 Scrape the sides of the bowl when necessary.